 His current work concerns the visual historical geography of Mexican border towns, a research project in four volumes.
 The initial book in this project was "Postcards from the Rio Bravo Border: Picturing the Place, Placing the Picture, 1900s-1950s" published in 2013.
 The second installment was "Postcards from the Sonora Border: Visualizing Place through a Popular Lens, 1900s-1950s," published in 2017.
 A third volume, "Postcards from the Chihuahua Border: Revisiting a Pictorial Past, 1900s-1950s" was published in 2019.
+The fourth installment, "Postcards from the Baja California Border: Portraying Townscape and Place, 1900s-1950s" will be published in 2021.
 In addition, Arreola is researching the cultural history of the Mexican restaurant in America.

-Arreola is adjunct professor in the Department of Geography and Environmental Studies at the University of New Mexico.
+Arreola is an affiliate faculty in the Department of Geography and Environmental Studies at the University of New Mexico.
 He resides in Placitas, NM.